z33pX/Stock-Price-Prediction-With-Indicators/README.md

 This program is for testing and experimenting with indicators to predict prices of stocks.
 The prediction is based on a recurrent neural network.
 To make useful predictions based on this approach it is necessary to predict the indicators first.
-Because of that this program is not able to make final predictions yet.
-The goal of this program is not to make final predictions to decide whether to invest or not.
+Because of that this program is not able to make final predictions yet. **The goal of this program is not to make final predictions to decide whether to invest or not**.
 But it's purpose is to experiment with indicators on the rnn approach to find more or less useful indicators and configurations.

 For that a set of indicators is available as input features.
 For each indiactor you can change the parameters like `fast=12, slow=26, signal=9`